-Welcome and thank you for considering the WSU/DMC Med-Peds Program.
-Our program has been a part of the Med-Peds movement since the early stages, taking an active role in advocating for its recognition as a formal residency program and participating in the Med-Peds program leadership at a national level.
-We are proud of our heritage of cultivating innovative best practices, community immersion and educational support.
+Welcome and thank you for considering the WSU/DMC Med-Peds Residency Program.
+Our program has been a part of the Med-Peds movement since the early stages, taking an active role in advocating for its recognition as a formal residency and participating in Med-Peds program leadership at a national level.
+We are proud of our heritage of cultivating innovative best practices, community immersion, and educational support.

-As you take a look at our program and curriculum, you will appreciate a strong focus on primary care that focuses on the mental-bio-social-economic aspects that affect health and health access.
-Nonetheless, because our residents practice in a hospital system that is nationally recognized and train among some of the top pediatric and adult specialists in their fields, a fair portion of our graduates choose sub-specialties upon graduation.
-We train with a vision of wellness and health that is reflected in our mission statement for the program and in our involvement with the community and the patients we serve.
-It is with this in mind that our residents are prepared for success in the world of Med-Peds locally and abroad.
+As you take a look at our curriculum, you will appreciate a strong focus on primary care, that realizes the mental-bio-social-economic model of healthcare delivery.
+Additionally, because our residents practice in a hospital system that is nationally recognized, and train among some of the top pediatric and adult specialists in their fields, a fair portion of our graduates choose sub-specialties upon graduation.
+At the completion of their residency, our graduates will be prepared to begin a career as a leader in their chosen field.